bflaven/BlogArticlesExamples/using_ludwig_introduction_to_deep_learning/006_ludwig_example/README.md

 # 006_ludwig_example (Kaggle's Titanic)
-The famous Kaggle's Titanic: Predicting survivors with Ludwig.
+**The famous Kaggle's Titanic: Predicting survivors with Ludwig.**

 This example describes how to use Ludwig to train a model for the kaggle competition, on predicting a passenger's probability of surviving the Titanic disaster.
-Here's a sample of the data:

-*A jupyter notebook and data plus python script leveraging on the Ludwig Programmatic API.*
+Here's the code sample with a jupyter notebook and data plus python script leveraging on the Ludwig Programmatic API.*

 **Some good ressources**